snipsco/snips-nlu/docs/source/custom_processing_units.rst

 Custom Processing Units
 =======================

-The Snips NLU library provides a default NLU pipeline containing builtin processing units such as the :class:`.DeterministicIntentParser` or the :class:`.ProbabilisticIntentParser`.
+The Snips NLU library provides a default NLU pipeline containing built-in processing units such as the :class:`.DeterministicIntentParser` or the :class:`.ProbabilisticIntentParser`.